 The Beauty of Kulintang Music

-Through the dedication, talent, and artistry of these kulintang groups, the traditional musical instrument continues to thrive and evolve, preserving the unique culture of the Philippines.
+During these performances, the musicians demonstrate their technical skills, deep connection to the instrument, and cultural roots.
+Through the dedication, and talent of these kulintang groups, the traditional musical instrument continues to thrive and evolve, preserving the unique culture of the Philippines.

 Exploring Mindanao Culture through Kulintang